EaterOA/fortunebot/README.md

 # Install #

-If you're a sysadmin who wants to install this bot as a daemon on a Debian system, simply run the install script in the root git directory.
-This will create a fortunebot user, init script in /etc/init.d, and standard directories at /var/run/fortunebot, /var/log/fortunebot, and /etc/fortunebot.
-You can control the bot with /etc/init.d/fortunebot start, stop, reload, and restart.
-The uninstall script does the reverse to remove fortunebot from your system.
+You must first install the package with:

+    python setup.py install

+If you don't have root privileges to install Python packages, then installing it within a virtualenv environment also works fine.
+After this is done, you must generate a config file for fortunebot by running:

+    fortunebot-generate-config

-You must configure fortunebot by renaming /etc/fortunebot/fortunebot.conf.example to fortunebot.conf, and editing whatever settings you want inside.
-All settings under Connect must be present, but the Script settings are not critical.
+This will create a config directory (probably in ~/.config/fortunebot) and copy the default config file into it.
+All of the settings under Connect must be present, but the ones under Scripts are not critical.
 Any missing settings for a particular script will simply prevent that script from loading.

-If you don't have admin privileges, unfortunately you still need to find some way to install the fortunebot python package. virtualenv works great: activate an environment and run `python setup.py install`.
-After that's done, you can run the bot by directly invoking botrunner.py.
+Finally, to run the bot, simply invoke:

+    fortunebot

-The above comments about configuration applies in directly invoking botrunner.py, except you can specify the location of the config file via command line option.
-Check botrunner.py --help to see full list of options.
+Use the `--help` flag to see a full list of options.

 # Dependencies #

 The bot is tested with Python 2.7.
 Some effort was done to make it future-proof for Python 3, but it probably doesn't work right out of the box.

-The bot uses Python irclib.
-Find that at http://python-irclib.sourceforge.net/